AccelerationConsortium/awesome-self-driving-labs/readme.md

 > A `BibTeX` file of all the references below with a `DOI` can be downloaded [here](bibtex/references.bib)

+Tip: Consider connecting with others on [the Accelerated Discovery forum](https://accelerated-discovery.org/), hosted by the Acceleration Consortium 🤝.

 ## Review Papers

 Review papers for self-driving laboratories, sorted by publication date.